Shrubbies

-The Shrubbies were an English pop group from Southwest London, active from 1996 to 1999.
+The Shrubbies were an English pop group from London, active from 1996 to 1999.
 The band was formed as Shrubby Veronica by Craig Fortnam (vocalist and guitarist), Sharron Saddington (vocalist and bass guitarist) and the former Cardiacs members Sarah Smith (vocals, saxophone, keyboards) and Dominic Luckman (drums).
 They gigged enthusiastically in London for several years and then split up as Fortnam was disillusioned with playing the traditional indie rock toilet circuit.

 Fortnam had a chance meeting with William D. Drake which led to him joining Drake's band, Lake of Puppies, with Saddington.
 Fortnam and Saddington fell in love, forming the Shrubbies with Smith and Luckman.
 The band released an eponymous EP, The Shrubbies, in 1997 and the album Memphis in Texas in 1999.
 Fortnam and Saddington later married and recruited musicians associated with Cardiacs to form the North Sea Radio Orchestra.

 History

 After playing bass guitar in a jazz fusion band, Craig Fortnam had a chance meeting with the former Cardiacs member William D. Drake, which led to him joining Drake's post-Cardiacs psychedelic pop combo Lake of Puppies with Sharron Saddington.
 Fortnam fell in love with Saddington, and the couple formed the Shrubbies alongside former Cardiacs and Sea Nymphs member Sarah Smith on saxophone and keyboards, and Ben Clarke on drums.
 Former Cardiacs drummer Dominic Luckman joined the fold when Clarke left the band.
-The pop group, initially called Shrubby Veronica, originated from Balham, London in 1996.
+The pop group, initially called Shrubby Veronica, originated from London in 1996, with their Myspace page giving the location of Wallington.
 They gigged enthusiastically in London and beyond, supporting a headlining gig by Huge Baby and playing concerts with like-minded bands the Monsoon Bassoon, Podsdarapomuk and Delicate AWOL.
 Following Sarah's departure from the band (prior to 8 March 1999), Dan Maitland signed up on saxophone and keyboards.
 The Shrubbies, with Maitland, were confirmed as support for Cardiacs' June 1999 tour.

 I began to realise that most people were there for a social thing, and people were talking all the way through.
 That just started annoying me and I thought, 'I'll write music that doesn't have drums, that isn't loud, and we’ll play places where people sit down and then they won’t talk.'